rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to finding the minimum deletions required to sort an array.
 Refer to Day43/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to finding the biggest plus sign in the given pattern.
 Refer to Day43/Problem 2.pdf for detailed information.

+## Day 44
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to designing a data structure which will perform specific solutions.
+Refer to Day43/Problem 1.pdf for more information regarding the problem.